 The sample was powered for the hypothesis that levetiracetam is superior to phenytoin (this required 91 patients in each group).

-Although the study was based on intention to treat, some patients were excluded due to needing RSI/intubation before the medication was given, therefore a modified intention to treat analysis was performed too.
+Although the study was based on intention to treat, some patients were excluded because they needed RSI/intubation before the medication was given; therefore, a modified intention to treat analysis was performed, too.

-The primary outcome – cessation of seizures 5 minutes post the infusion – occurred in 60% in the phenytoin group and 50% in the levetiracetam group.
+The primary outcome—cessation of seizures 5 minutes post-infusion—occurred in 60% of the phenytoin group and 50% of the levetiracetam group.

 After 2 hours, 54% of the phenytoin group and 51% of the levetiracetam group did not require further medications and remained seizure-free.
 37% of patients in the phenytoin group received levetiracetam, and 40% of patients in the levetiracetam group received phenytoin as the seizures had not stopped.
 18% in the phenytoin group v 26% in the levetiracetam group required intubation.